jbush001/NyuziProcessor/software/libs/libos/README.md

 The 'kernel' runs as a user mode program loaded by os/kernel and makes system calls where necessary.

-Both the crt0 and libos libraries must be linked against to use a specific variant.
 The kernel version must be linked at an address greater than 0x1000.
 The bare metal version must be linked at address 0.

 The kernel version is a work in progress.
 A number of system calls are not yet